Last Updated on October 20, 2024 by Maged kamel

 Tension yielding.

-Tension yield picture Quoted from The external link.
-A BEGINNER’S GUIDE TO THE STEEL CONSTRUCTION MANUAL, 14TH ED.
+The tension yield picture was quoted from the external linkโa BEGINNER’S GUIDE TO THE STEEL CONSTRUCTION MANUAL, 14THย ED.

-As an introduction to tension members, we would want to examine the various modes of failure.
+As an introduction to tension members, we would want to examine the various failure modes.

 This failure mechanism focuses on yielding in the gross cross-sectional area.

-T=Ag*Fy calculates the tension force at failure. an is the original shape, and b is the shape after the section’s tension yielding has occurred.
+T=Ag*Fy calculates the tension force at failure.
+An is the original shape, and b is after the section’s tension yielding.

 Tensile Rupture types.

-This is The first failure was a vertical line passing by the line of the bolts in the direction that is perpendicular to the force direction.
+This is the first failureโa vertical line passed by the line of the bolts in a direction perpendicular to the force direction.

-The second failure is shown here as a zigzag line, from which the net area was estimated. for which we have to consider the spacing S and the perpendicular distance g between bolts.
+The second failure is shown here as a zigzag line, from which the net area was estimated.
+We must consider the spacing S and the perpendicular distance g between bolts.

 The damage occurs due to the Punching of a hole.

-The next post contains an Easy introduction to Tension members-part-2.
+The following post contains an Easy introduction to Tension members-part-2.